chadrackkanza/flexpay/README.md

 ## Usage

-Add this lines in your .env file
+Add these lines in your .env file

 ```php
 FLEXPAY_TOKEN="YOUR_FLEXPAY_TOKEN"